StabiBerlin/sbb-relevance-test/notes/Notes.md

    -  e2e helps II D to see results, automate screenshots etc.
 - HOw to keep track of before and after
 - do we need screenshots?
-- response object only available from console on ranking server
+- response object  available from console on ranking and dev server
 -

 ## Further Reading